lubojr/naucse.python.cz/lessons/beginners-en/dict/index.md

 'n/a'
 ```

-Other useful method is `pop`, removing key from the dictionary and
+Other useful method is `pop`, removing a key from the dictionary and
 returning its value. `pop` throws an error in case of a missing
 value, unless a default value is provided: